thomasWeise/distributedComputingExamples/hadoop/README.md

 <li>
 The important thing is the next step: IF it asks you something like <code>xyz@localhost's password:</code>, hit <code>Ctrl-C</code> and do the things below.
 Otherwise, you can directly skip to the next point 2.4.5.
 So, If you were asked for a password, enter the following into your terminal:
 <pre>
-ssh-keygen -t dsa -P '' -f ~/.ssh/id_dsa cat ~/.ssh/id_dsa.pub >> ~/.ssh/authorized_keys
+ssh-keygen -t dsa -P '' -f ~/.ssh/id&#95;dsa cat ~/.ssh/id&#95;dsa.pub &gt;&gt; ~/.ssh/authorized&#95;keys
-chmod 0600 ~/.ssh/authorized_keys
+chmod 0600 ~/.ssh/authorized&#95;keys
 </pre></li>
 <li>You will get displayed some text such as <code>Generating public/private dsa key pair.</code> followed by a couple of other things.
 After completing the above commands, you should test the result by again executing <code>ssh localhost</code>.
-You will now no longer be asked for a password and directly receive a welcome message, something like <code>Welcome to Ubuntu 15.10 (GNU/Linux 4.2.0-35-generic x86_64)</code> or whatever Linux distribution you use.
+You will now no longer be asked for a password and directly receive a welcome message, something like <code>Welcome to Ubuntu 15.10 (GNU/Linux 4.2.0-35-generic x86&#95;64)</code> or whatever Linux distribution you use.
 Via a ssh connection, you can, basically, open a terminal to and run commands on a remote computer (which, in this case, is your own, current computer).
 You can return to the normal (non-ssh) terminal by entering <code>exit</code> and pressing return, after which you will be notified that <code>Connection to localhost closed.</code></li>
 </ol>

 #### 2.4.6.
 Running the Hadoop-Provided Map-Reduce Job Locally